Please Stop Believing People Can Be Immune to STIs

 "Human papillomavirus [HPV] and hepatitis B are the two that you can build immunity against, but there are hundreds of strains of HPV, so just because you have immunity against one strain doesn't mean you can't catch another," Greenleaf added.

-Myth: Herd immunity keeps people safe from STDs
+Myth: Herd immunity keeps people safe from STDs and STIs

 Monte Swarup, M.D., an OB-GYN in Chandler, Arizona, explained that STDs are too diverse for the concept of herd immunity to apply.
 Herd immunity describes resistance to infectious disease when a certain amount of the population has preexisting immunity due to prior infection or vaccination.
 The threshold number of people to qualify for herd immunity varies between diseases.